wakaflocka17/lip/untyped-expr/boolexpr/README.md

 ```bash
 dune utop src
 ```
-From within utop, we can execute OCaml code.
-First, it is useful to open our library:
+From utop, we can execute OCaml code.
+First, it is useful to open our library, so to avoid to prepend `BoolexprLib.Main` everytime we use a function:
 ```ocaml
 open BoolexprLib.Main;;
 ```
-At this point, we can execute the functions of our library.
-For instance, we can test the parser by applying the `parse` function:
+We can now test the parser by applying the `parse` function:
 ```ocaml
 parse "true";;
 - : BoolexprLib.Ast.boolExpr = BoolexprLib.Ast.True